nmukherjee/RNAroids/README.md

 # RNAroid Rage

-## Steroid horomones produced by the adrenal cortext are important physiologically regulators.
+### Steroid horomones produced by the adrenal cortext are important physiologically regulators.
 The goal of this research is to understand the RNA regulatory mechanisms, controlling steroid hormone metabolism.
 The experiments are designed to by quantifying RNA metabolism, specifically, the kinetics of indvidual steps of RNA metabolism in human H295R cells dueing a timecourse response to a steroidogenic stimulus.
 This relies on the combination of biochemical methods coupled to RNA-sequencing methods followed by principled computational analysis.
 We will use metabolic labeling to infer the kinetics of synthesis, processing, and degradation.
-Ribosome profiling will be utilized to assess translation. **The goal is to identify post-transcriptional regulatory events, as well as infer putative regulators of these events.**
+Ribosome profiling will be utilized to assess translation. **The goal is to quantify the impact of post-transcriptional regulatory events and inferred putative regulators on steroidogenesis.**

 ## The workflow will be divided into the following sections:
 + Generate human steroidogenic transcriptome.